Dias-Lab/EquilibraTor/README.md

 ============================================================

 Analysis mode: Single observable (rmsd)
-Block size: 100 ps
+Block size: 10 ps
 Block overlap: 0 ps
-Total simulation time: 10000.0 ps
+Total simulation time: 500.0 ps

 EQUILIBRATION TIMES BY OBSERVABLE:
 ------------------------------------------------------------
-  rmsd                                       3400.0 ps (threshold=0.1)
+  rmsd                                         50.0 ps (threshold=0.1)

 OTHER OBSERVABLES (analyzed but not used for equilibration):
 ------------------------------------------------------------
-  production_potential.xvg                 [not used]
+  npt_potential.xvg                        [not used]
-  production_pressure.xvg                  [not used]
+  npt_pressure.xvg                         [not used]
-  production_rmsd.xvg                      [not used]
+  npt_rmsd.xvg                             [not used]
-  production_gyrate.xvg                    [not used]
+  npt_gyrate.xvg                           [not used]

 ------------------------------------------------------------
-FINAL EQUILIBRATION START: 3400.0 ps
+FINAL EQUILIBRATION START: 50.0 ps
-EQUILIBRATED SEGMENT: 3400.0 - 10000.0 ps
+EQUILIBRATED SEGMENT: 50.0 - 500.0 ps
-EQUILIBRATED LENGTH: 6600.0 ps
+EQUILIBRATED LENGTH: 450.0 ps
 ------------------------------------------------------------

 ```

-In this example, RMSD reaches its stability threshold (0.1) at 3400 ps, marking the start of equilibration.
-The equilibrated segment spans from 3400 ps to the full 10000 ps trajectory, corresponding to a total equilibrated duration of 6600 ps.
-Only this portion is used for structural clustering, and representative frame extraction.
+In this example, RMSD reaches its stability threshold (0.1) at 50 ps, marking the start of equilibration.
+The equilibrated segment spans from 50 ps to the full 500 ps trajectory, corresponding to a total equilibrated duration of 450 ps.
+Only this portion is used for structural clustering, and from the largest cluster (cluster1), the time in(ps) for the middle representative is used to run the production stage.